Tara-1022/WE4US/UI development notes.md

 - [Voyager](https://github.com/aeharding/voyager) - web + ios + android
 - [Memmy](https://github.com/Memmy-App/memmy ) - ios + android
 - [AOS](https://github.com/1hitsong/AOS) - mobile

+## Lemmy API

 API library for JS client: https://github.com/LemmyNet/lemmy-js-client (Note: since we're using release 0.19 of lemmy, make sure to specify `npm install lemmy-js-client@0.19`)

+Useful references:
+- list of defined types - most of these directly correspond to input fields for methods https://github.com/LemmyNet/lemmy-js-client/tree/5fa11be3ea8bf9f63f9930a86c74a46c9a863ded/src/types
+- list of methods available - if you know the path for the task you want, but not the client's method, you should be able to match it here.
+VSCode should be able to help you out too. https://github.com/LemmyNet/lemmy-js-client/blob/9dd092ce3a73922f376922c78134cf5e367f199a/src/http.ts#L963
+- API spec; parameters and paths for http requests.
+We're using the lemmy js client, but this should make it easier to figure things out: https://mv-gh.github.io/lemmy_openapi_spec/#tag/Site/paths/~1site/get

 ### Test Backend
 Either set up your own instance via [[Setting up lemmy via docker]].
 Probably needed when testing log-in, post and community creation (logged-in actions)